werlingb/pumpkin-image-color-standardization/README.md

 create_color_swatches_from_csv.py — creates labeled color swatches

-resize_pairs_by_object_png.py — resizes images for visual comparison
+resize_pairs_by_object_png.py — resizes pairs of images to common size based on a reference object (e.g., a ruler) in both images

-luminance_match_to_original.py — optional brightness matching
+luminance_match_to_original.py — optional brightness matching, helpful if color correction results in images that are too bright or too dark, retains color correction but adjusts brightness to the original

 **5. File placement and launch options**